 Building Tiny Homes.
 Building Community.

-The goal of Sound Foundations NW is to offer an unsheltered homelessness solution by building transitional tiny homes.
+Sound Foundations NW builds transitional tiny homes as alternatives to tents and encampments for people experiencing homelessness.
 We are “the first, best solution to homelessness”, making sure that every one of our homeless neighbors has a roof over their head and a lock on their door to keep them warm, safe, and dry while they await permanent housing.
+Homelessness Is Solvable if you believe it is and have a plan.
+We do.

 WHY TRANSITIONAL TINY HOME VILLAGES WORK*